pixyzehn/MediumProgressView/README.md

 mediumProgressViewManager?.duration = 1.0  // Default is 1.2.
 ```

-This is show method.
+The following method is show method.

 ```Swift
 mediumProgressViewManager.showProgressOnView(view)
 ```

-This is hide method.
+The following method is hide method.

 ```Swift
 mediumProgressViewManager.hideProgressView()